Starting a medical practice can be stressful.

 An experienced medical practice can help you weigh the pros and cons of taking out a business loan, and help you choose the most economic option for your situation.

-If you don’t currently have a dedicated medical accountant, you can book a free consultation with one of our accountants any time.
+If you don’t currently have a dedicated medical accountant, you can book a free consultation with one of our accountants at any time.
 We’re always here to help.

 Samy Basta brings you more than 20 years experience in tax, financial, and business consulting to his role as founder of Basta & Company.
 His focus is primarily strategic business planning, empowering clients to set priorities, focus energy and resources, and strengthen operations.
 In addition, Samy and his firm provide strategic counsel, and technical insight, on a wide range of needs, including tax saving strategies, tax return compliance, as well as choice of entity.